jcontesti/jcontesti.github.io/about.markdown

  and Data Engineering projects.
 I hold an MSc in Computer Science and another in Business Intelligence and Big Data.

-I can speak Catalan, Spanish, English, German and French.
-I write articles in English to practice this language and to reach a broader audience.

 I consider myself a lifelong learner: always wanting to learn new things!
 Right now, I am interested in Artificial Intelligence, Data Science and Software Engineering.